arjun-menon/Old-Projects/Old-Projects/Wolfscript/ReadMe.md

 Note
 ----
-The was one of the best classes I'd taken in college.
+This is one of the best classes I've taken at [Stony Brook](http://www.cs.sunysb.edu/).
 It was taught by [Tom Rothamel](http://rothamel.us), who was an adjunct professor at the time.
 Tom and I have maintained a friendship outside of class, since then.

 Through Tom, I met [Y. Annie Liu](http://www.cs.stonybrook.edu/~liu/), my future undergraduate research adviser.